ABOUT HERE BE MONSTERS

 If you aren't a slimeball and have a product or service that you’d like to advertise, send a message and tell us what you’re about.
 We’ll get the ball rolling with our puppet-masters at KCRW!

-Sometimes!
-We do sell shirts, stickers and whatnot, but we tend to do limited runs.
-So you’ll have to snag the merch when it’s hot.
-We announce new merch in the credits of episodes.
-We accept all normal types of money.
+Yes.
+We sell shirts, stickers and whatnot, but we tend to do limited runs.
 Here’s our store.

 Where does the show’s music come from?